ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 # Document History {#history}

+> Note: To be removed by RFC editor before publication.

 - -11
     - Error as object or string, more complete set of error codes
     - Added key rotation in token management.